unitaryfund/mitiq/CONTRIBUTING.md

 discussion about the feature you would like to add, make a copy of the template and increment the proposal number and change `feature-proposal-TEMPLATE` to a short description of what you are proposing.
-Please fill out any relevant sections of that template as best you can and we can discuss in both PR threads as well as on the Discord server.
-To access Discord, copy and paste (`discord.unitary.fund`) in your web browser's address bar.
+Please fill out any relevant sections of that template as best you can and we can discuss in both PR threads as well as on the [discord](http://discord.unitary.fund).

 ## Code of conduct
 Mitiq development abides to the [Contributors' Covenant](https://mitiq.readthedocs.io/en/latest/code_of_conduct.html).